-The petitioners do not know why these channels were chosen.
+The applicants do not know why these channels were chosen.
 It is regrettable that neither the continuous information channel TVP Info or any of the 16 regional TV channels were chosen to be analysed (the continuous information radio PR24 and four regional radios were).

-Each channel was analysed four times in 2017: during each quarter of that year, one full week of broadcasts (168 hours) was picked and analysed.
-A total of 32 analyses was done.
+Each channel was analysed four times in 2017: during each quarter of that year, one full week of broadcasts (168 hours) was picked and analysed, resulting in a total of 32 analyses.

-6.4.2 The structure of the documents
+6.5.2 The structure of the documents